 The researchers went from bed-to-bed, and they injected the kids with insulin, the new purified extract.

 As they injected the last child, the first one began to awaken from a diabetic coma.
 Then amazingly one by one, all kids awoke from the comas.
 Then the room of gloom and death became the place of hope and joy.

 Although there were many nutritional and medical efforts before the discovery of insulin, this condition led to premature death.
-On the photo, you will see a kid before insulin therapy and after insulin therapy.
+In the photo, you will see a kid before insulin therapy and after insulin therapy.

 Banting and Best continued to try and improve the extract.
 As a matter of fact, they could make enough for the demand of the hospital.
 Their work was actually only privately published.

-However, the Eli Lilly Company understood about this success and offered to be part of the project.
+However, the Eli Lilly Company understood this success and offered to be part of the project.
 In no time this company was making big quantities of refined pure insulin.

 The insulin patent was sold to the University of Toronto for 1 dollar.
 And in that time 1 dollar was around $11.50 today.